Ole Käuper

-Ole Käuper (born 9 January 1997) is a German professional footballer who plays as a central midfielder for SV Meppen.
+Ole Käuper (born 9 January 1997) is a German professional footballer who plays as a midfielder for TSV Steinbach Haiger.

 Career

 Born in Bremen, Ole Käuper was with ATSV Sebaldsbrück before joining Werder Bremen on 1 July 2005.

 On 24 October 2015, Käuper made his debut for Werder Bremen II in a 4–0 win over Erzgebirge Aue.

 In September 2017, he was handed his first professional contract by Werder Bremen.
 He was first called up to the first-team squad for the club's Bundesliga match away to Bayer Leverkusen on 13 December and made his debut, playing the first 73 minutes.

 On 6 January 2019, Käuper joined 2.
 Bundesliga club Erzgebirge Aue on a 1.5-year loan until the end of 2019–20 season.
 In April he was suspended for "disciplinary reasons".
 On 17 June 2019, the loan was cut short.

 One day after being released from his Aue contract, Käuper agreed to a season-long loan move to 3.
-Liga side FC Carl Zeiss Jena.
+Liga side Carl Zeiss Jena.

 He joined Slovak First Football League club FC Nitra on loan until the end of the season in January 2021.

 In June 2021, Käuper agreed the termination of his contract with Werder Bremen and joined SV Meppen of the 3.
 Liga.
 He signed a two-year contract with Meppen.

+On 27 June 2023, VfB Oldenburg announced that they had signed Käuper.